Baebel43/team5capstone/Documentation/Signoffs/Immersion.md

 When it comes to choosing a fan for the immersion subsystem, it is important that the fan has a high enough CFM (Cubic Feet per Minute) value.
 CFM is the measurement of the volume of air that a fan is capable of moving.
 In order to convert CFM to a speed value you would have to know the measurements of the room and the static pressure within it.
 For the scope of this project, the goal is not to circulate air in the room but to push air from the fans on to the face of the user.
 It is impossible to precisely calculate the speed and the force that a fan will produce in an open space without being able to physically test it.
 So, for the sake of simplicity, a fan with a comparatively high CFM will be chosen and if the max power and speed ends up being too high then the maximum RPM of the fan will be limited.
 A PC cooling fan will have on average between 50-80 CFM depending on the quality and the size.
 This value needs to be marginally higher in order for the wind from the fans to reach the user and provide any sort of noticeable force.
 Therefore, the CFM-A225BF-158-597-22 has been chosen with a CFM value of 185.5.
 Extra testing will need to be done in regards to the distance of the positioning of the fans and their max power output, but this value should be adequate in pushing enough air towards the user to provide an immersive experience through changing speeds.

 The goal of the immersion system is to have the speed of the wind that the fans output match the speed of wind outside while the user is traveling.
 Although there are many factors that can affect wind speed from a fan, for the sake of this project, it will be assumed that the air around the fan is perfectly stationary and all the air movement comes from the fans alone.
-With these assumptions we can use the formula for wind speed in miles per hour
+With these assumptions we can use the formula for fan wind speed in miles per hour

 **$$\ Wind Speed (WS) = \frac{π * r^2 * RPM * 60}{5280} $$**

-Where the windspeed is WS, πr^2 is the diamter of the fan, RPM is the rotations per minute of the fan, and 60/5280 is the conversion to miles per hour[7].
+Where the windspeed is WS, πr^2 is the circumference of the fan, RPM is the rotations per minute of the fan, and 60/5280 is the conversion to miles per hour[7].
 The diamater of the CFM-A225BF-158-597-22 fan is approximately 110mm which is equal to approximately 4.33 inches.
-Rearranging this formula, we can find what the RPM would be for the fan at different wind speeds.
+Rearranging this formula, we can find what the RPM would theoretically need to be for the fan to output at different wind speeds.

 <img width="147" alt="Screen Shot 2024-02-22 at 5 33 52 PM" src="https://github.com/Baebel43/team5capstone/assets/123997954/2d2f28ad-18d5-4bce-aa25-24e2bd2c1ddd">